greysonorr-maker/MA-402-FinalProject/docs/ksp_solve.md

 ```python
 ksp.solve(b, x)
 ```
-Underlying PERSc Function
+Underlying PETSc Function
 KSPSolve(KSP ksp, Vec b, Vec x)

 ## Description
 ksp.solve is the method that solves the linear system defined by the KSP solver.
-It takes the vector `b` and computes the solution vector `x` such that `Ax=b` where A is the matrix set using `ksp.operators()`.
+It takes the vector `b` and computes the solution vector `x` such that `Ax=b` where A is the matrix set using `ksp.setoperators()`.
 This must be called after setting the solver type and operators.

 ## Parameters
 - `b (PETSc.Vec)`: